Mon–Fayette Expressway: Future

 The remaining 13.7 mi of highway in Allegheny County between PA 51 and I-376 has yet to be constructed.
 After a review of several alternative alignments designated by colors (green, yellow, orange, and blue), a series of public meetings hosted by the Pennsylvania Turnpike Commission sought feedback from residents likely affected by the expressway's construction.
 The preferred route was identified as running parallel to PA 837 through the communities of Clairton and Duquesne, crossing over the Monongahela River near Kennywood Park, and then continuing along the northern side of the river through Braddock, Rankin, and Glen Hazel, finally connecting to I-376 at Oakland.
-A western spur would be located near the crossing and continue north through Turtle Creek and Monroeville to I-376 in Wilkins.
+An eastern spur would be located near the crossing and continue north through Turtle Creek and Monroeville to I-376 in Wilkins.
 The addition of the spur allows for an alternative to I-376 that would bypass the often congested Squirrel Hill Tunnel.
 The western spur would have continued the PA Turnpike 43 routing while the eastern spur would have continued the PA Turnpike 576 routing from the routes' planned junction approximately 1.7 mi south of Finleyville Elrama Road.
 Kennywood acquired nearly 50 acres of property for a potential expansion of the park on the condition that the leg to Monroeville is built.

 After environmental clearances were obtained and right-of-way acquisition had begun, the project was placed on hold due to lack of funding.
 Current estimates for this section are in the neighborhood of $3.6 billion and funding has not been identified.
 A public-private partnership was explored but nothing feasible resulted.
 It is unlikely that any new construction will commence in the near future unless a new tax is imposed or private funding identified, although funding was secured for the section of PA Turnpike 576 in between Interstate 79 and its current eastern terminus at US 22, bringing hope for an eventual completion of the Mon–Fayette Expressway.